How Libraries Can Measure the Success of Community Health Programs

 Build evidence for expanding successful initiatives

-For libraries working at the intersection of information access and community health, even simple indicators can provide valuable insights.
+For libraries working at the intersection of information access and community health, even a small number of meaningful indicators can provide powerful insight.

 Types of Indicators Libraries Can Use

-Most library health programs benefit from tracking three types of indicators.
+Most library health programs benefit from tracking three broad types of indicators.

 Output Indicators